 Al Neale believes people should get a second chance in life, especially when it comes to education.
 Several years ago, he established the Al Neale Bursary Fund for a mature student who decided to upgrade his/her education at Okanagan College.

 He recalls a heart-warming story related to him by Clyde Tucker.
 A man had left the work force to return to school to upgrade his education.
-“The man turned out to be a brilliant student who excelled in his studies… he shone,” said Al. That story confirmed his idea that a bursary for mature students was worthwhile.
-Al notes this bursary, originally intended for one student, has grown over the years to where it provided two bursaries in 2008.
+“This man turned out to be a brilliant student who excelled in his studies…. he shone,” says Al. That story confirmed his idea that a bursary for mature students was worthwhile.
+His own life’s story includes an amusing ‘second chance’.